NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Crontab ###

 It is highly recommended to [learn the fundamentals of configuring cron jobs](/blog/2015/06/11/the-proper-way-of-adding-a-cron-job/) if you are not familiar with the topic.
-Anyway to schedule a backup task as user <code>root</code>:
+Anyway, to schedule a backup task as user <code>root</code>:

     $ crontab -e -u root